10 Holiday Gift Ideas From Local Indigenous Makers and Shops

 Teekca’s Boutique

-The choices are endless at Teekca's Boutique, which has three Winnipeg shops at The Forks Market, St. Vital Shopping Centre and St. Matthews Ave near Polo Park Shopping, as well as a shop in The Village at Pineridge Hollow.
+The choices are endless at Teekca's Boutique, which has two Winnipeg shops at The Forks Market, and St. Matthews Ave near Polo Park Shopping.
 Home décor, jewelry, medicines, fashion and of course, a robust selection of moccasins and mukluks.
 The Spence family showcases the work of hundreds of Indigenous artists on their website, plus they ship to anywhere in Canada and the United States.

 PICK: The smudge kit includes sage, an abalone smudge bowl and stand, a feather and instructions.